What Are the Ten Commandments? Full List, Explanations & Modern Relevance

 “You shall not steal” (Exodus 20:15).

-But stealing isn’t always about shoplifting.
-It’s about taking credit for someone else’s work.
-It’s about wage theft.
-It’s about not paying people what they’re worth.
-It’s about hoarding resources while others go without.
+It’s taking credit for someone else’s work.
+It’s not paying people fairly for their labour.
+It’s cutting corners at the office when no one’s watching.
+It’s wasting your employer’s time and calling it “flexibility.”
+It’s hoarding resources while others around you go without.
 Stealing is any time we act like we have more right to something than the person who actually owns it.

 Commandment 9: Don’t Lie